 Command, control and coordination

-The delivery of Canadian Coast Guard’s programs and services remains the responsibility of the respective directors general (DGs) and assistant commissioners (ACs) as part of their regular lines of business.
-DGs and ACs must ensure that COVID-19 considerations are appropriately applied to ensure programs are delivered effectively while maintaining the health, safety, and security of Canadian Coast Guard employees.
-They are also responsible for ensuring that employees in their respective regions comply with the mandatory vaccination policy and mandatory rapid testing.
+The delivery of CCG's programs and services remains the responsibility of the respective directors general (DGs) and assistant commissioners (ACs) as part of their regular lines of business.
+DGs and ACs must ensure that COVID‑19 considerations are appropriately applied to ensure programs are delivered effectively while maintaining the health, safety, and security of CCG employees.
+They are also responsible for ensuring that employees in their respective regions comply with rapid testing when operationally required.

-All coordination within the Canadian Coast Guard at headquarters and within the regions will be conducted as per regular consulting, governance tables and reporting lines.
-Key COVID-19 related files remain the responsibility of respective DGs and ACs as per Canadian Coast Guard’s COVID-19 transition matrix, which outlines the distribution of COVID-19 related responsibilities.
+All coordination within the CCG at headquarters and within the regions will be conducted as per regular consulting, governance tables and reporting lines.
+Key COVID‑19 related files remain the responsibility of respective DGs and ACs as per CCG's COVID‑19 transition matrix, which outlines the distribution of COVID‑19 related responsibilities.
 Consultations within headquarters and with the regions will continue as required.

 Care and coordination of personnel

-Ensuring the health and safety of Canadian Coast Guard personnel is the highest priority for the Canadian Coast Guard.
-We continue to provide tools and options, such as teleworking for employees who can perform their work remotely, and rapid test screening for targeted employees, to ensure that all members have the best guidance and equipment to do their jobs safely.
+Ensuring the health and safety of CCG personnel is the highest priority for the CCG.
 Management will maintain contact with staff to ensure their continued well-being, and keep them apprised of any developments affecting their work arrangements.

-In handling personal information and reporting on COVID-19 cases within the Canadian Coast Guard, managers and others privy to this personal information will ensure that employees’ privacy continues to be protected.
+In handling personal information and reporting on COVID‑19 cases within the CCG, managers and others privy to this personal information will ensure that employees' privacy continues to be protected.
 Our core public service values, including respect, must remain at the forefront of our discussions and interactions when dealing with this issue.

-In addition to the Government of Canada’s mandatory vaccination policy, the measures and guidance documents adopted to protect the health, safety, and security of Canadian Coast Guard’s employees remain in place.
+Measures and guidance documents adopted to protect the health, safety, and security of CCG's employees remain in place.
 These guidance documents cover issues such as: managing outbreaks on board vessels; screening processes for access to vessels and facilities; vessel sanitation; and cleaning and disinfecting workplaces.
 Assigned program areas are responsible to maintain and update these documents as required and to introduce new guidance as needed.
 These documents are available on this page.
-(This page is accessible only on the Government of Canada network.)

-Coast Guard employees are expected to follow best practices such as physical distancing, hand washing, mandatory mask-wearing and self-isolation (as required), and to follow all guidance from the Public Health agency of Canada and from local public health authorities.
+CCG employees, as well as visitors to CCG premises, are expected to follow best practices such as physical distancing, hand washing, mask-wearing and self-isolation (as required), and to follow all guidance from the Public Health agency of Canada and from local public health authorities.

 Public information and communications strategy

-Coast Guard Strategic and Digital Communications services are fully operational and continue to deliver communications services on behalf of the Coast Guard.
+Coast Guard Strategic and Digital Communications services are fully operational and continue to deliver communications services on behalf of the CCG.
 This includes managing media calls, as well as delivering proactive media messaging and communications products.
-Coast Guard COVID-19 key operational messages have been prepared and are being updated as required.
+CCG COVID‑19 key operational messages have been prepared and are being updated as required.

-Proactive COVID-19 key messages are being shared on social media to maintain confidence in Coast Guard’s service delivery capacity, and additional content is being amplified from other departments on national social media channels.
+Proactive COVID‑19 key messages are being shared on social media to maintain confidence in CCG's service delivery capacity, and additional content is being amplified from other departments on national social media channels.

 Critical information requirements

-The NCC will then inform through established processes the Director General, Fleet and Maritime Services and the Director General, Coast Guard Personnel, who will ensure the Commissioner is informed via the appropriate channels.
+The National Command Centre (NCC) will then inform through established processes the Director General, Fleet and Maritime Services, and the Director General, Coast Guard Personnel, who will ensure the Commissioner is informed via the appropriate channels.

 Reporting and operational rhythm